atlas604/vehicle-detection/writeup_report.md

 **2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.**

-As I mentioned earlier,
-- I filtered out the dead space and searched only where target cars would logically appear.
-- I applied a threshold requiring a certain amount of pixels required for a bounding box to appear.
+- For my video pipeline, I use a hog sub-sampling window search that is more efficient than a sliding window pipeline
+- Reason being is that the hog features only have to be extracted once and sub-sampled to locate detected windows
+- To increase the accuracy, I run a hog sub-sampling window search twice with different scales and area of interest to apply a more calculated search based on the size of the car that appears in the camera image
+  - For cars in the middle of the image, I use a scale of 1 which is equivalent to a 64x64 search window
+  - For cars in the middle and foreground of the image I use a scale of 1.5 which is equivalent to a 96x96 search window
+- I apply a heat threshold (lesson_functions.py line 270) to my second search iteration to filter out lesser detections bounding boxes and most likely false positives detected
+- I import deque from the collections library to store a global variable of the running average of the last 10 frames and project a combination of heat boxes within those 10 frames
-- Using scipy.ndimage.measurements' label algorithm, I can concatenate all the boxes into one and save the dimensions of the new box in another variable and draw it after.
+- Applying scipy.ndimage.measurements' label algorithm makes it easier concatenate all the heat boxes into one bounding box
+- Together with deque and label, I am able to alleviate the unstableness of the bounding boxes and even out the detections

 ---